-A projected total of $1.64 billion in DLP spending worldwide underscores just how concerned organizations are about data loss.
+A projected total of $1.64 billion in DLP spending worldwide underscores just how concerned organisations are about data loss.
 In our 2021 Voice of the CISO Report, CISOs reported that the cybersecurity threats they’re most concerned about include business email compromise (BEC) (34%), cloud account compromise (33%) and insider threats (31%).

 Traditional DLP tools require extremely precise policies that can often get in the way of productivity.
 In fact, nearly 70% of respondents to a recent survey reported that three in every four incident alerts they investigate within their traditional DLP solution are false positives.
 This generates complaints from the security team and can create alert fatigue, leading to a slower response to real threats.

 A modern approach to DLP adapts its detection, prevention and response to the risky user—malicious, negligent or compromised—and to sensitive data, whether it’s regulated data, intellectual property or other sensitive business information.
-Organizations that adopt a modern approach to DLP can meet compliance needs and protect sensitive business information across email, cloud and endpoints, without burdening their security teams with maintenance nightmares and heavyweight endpoint products.
+Organisations that adopt a modern approach to DLP can meet compliance needs and protect sensitive business information across email, cloud and endpoints, without burdening their security teams with maintenance nightmares and heavyweight endpoint products.

-3. Monitoring insider risks and behavioral context
+3. Monitoring insider risks and behavioural context